Last Updated: May 2026 | papajohns-menus.us

 Best for: First-time orderers, people who want a reliable, familiar flavor combination, families ordering mixed meals.

-The experience: This is the sandwich that surprised me most, and the one I most want to order again.
-The garlic truffle sauce is the key — it is genuinely good, more complex than anything Papa Johns has put on a menu item before, and it pairs perfectly with the earthiness of roasted mushrooms and the savory steak.
+The experience: This is the richest and most distinctive option in the lineup.
+The garlic truffle sauce is the key, it is genuinely good, more complex than anything Papa Johns has put on a menu item before, and it pairs perfectly with the earthiness of roasted mushrooms and the savory steak.

 Why it works: The flavor combination here has actual depth.
 The mushrooms add umami.
 The garlic truffle sauce adds richness and complexity.
 The steak adds protein and substance.
 The garlic-brushed ciabatta ties everything together with a familiar Papa Johns flavor note.
 Every element earns its place.